Accessibility Services & Policies

 NOTE: Due to construction in the area, please be aware that Accessible Parking adjustments have been made.

-Accessible parking is now located on the west corner of the Capitol Ave. and West St. intersection.
-Signage on the North side of Capitol Avenue will direct patrons displaying a valid accessible parking placard to spaces in this lot.
+Please look for prominently displayed signage off of Capitol Avenue that will direct patrons displaying a valid accessible parking permit to spaces.
 Spaces are available on a first-come, first-served basis.
 Valet parking is also available for most evening and weekend performances on Capitol Ave. at a cost of $12.00 per vehicle.

 The Mortensen Hall and Belding Theater have wheelchair accessible locations where patrons may remain in their wheelchairs.
 In Mortensen Hall, wheelchair accessible locations are available on the orchestra level only.
 The balcony and mezzanine levels are not accessible.
 Due to the high demand of accessible seat locations in both venues, The Bushnell cannot accommodate patrons who arrive with tickets in non-accessible seats expecting to be seated elsewhere.
 Wheelchair accessible seating may be purchased by phone, in person, or online.
 Please inform the Box Office of any accessibility needs when purchasing tickets.